 TYLER'S STORY

-Tyler Dunegan's story is probably not unlike yours.
-Tyler was born and raised in Osceola, Arkansas, in the Arkansas Delta.
-He was jointly raised by his grandmother, age 70, and his paternal aunt.
-Tyler beat the odds and graduated from Osceola High School and then attended Arkansas Northeastern College and the University of Arkansas system where he earned two degrees.
-He is married to his high school sweetheart Carolyn, they have three children, and previously served as foster parents and were active in the National Foster Parent Association.
+Tyler Dunegan grew up in Osceola, raised by his loving grandmother and aunt.
+He graduated from Osceola High School and went on to study at Arkansas Northeastern College and the University of Arkansas system where he earned his Bachelor's degree.
+He married his high school sweetheart, Carolyn, and they have three children together.
+Their dedication to helping others led them to become foster parents and actively engage with the National Foster Parent Association.

-Tyler has served on the Board of Directors of the Mississippi County Animal Shelter, Acts of Hope Pregnancy Resource Center, the Osceola/South Mississippi County Chamber of Commerce, South Mississippi County United Way, Osceola Planning Commission, and as Co-Chairman of the American Cancer Society Relay for Life.
-He and his family are active members of First Baptist Church in Osceola, where he organizes the National Day of Prayer Luncheon each year.
+Previously, Tyler has served on the Board of Directors for several organizations, including the Mississippi County Animal Shelter, Acts of Hope Pregnancy Resource Center, Osceola/South Mississippi County Chamber of Commerce, South Mississippi County United Way, and the Osceola Planning Commission.
+He also co-chaired the American Cancer Society Relay for Life.

 IDEAS FOR OSCEOLA